GambuzX/Cybersecurity_Practice/overthewire/krypton/README.md

 Same as previous level, but not knowing key length.
 Just changed the script to try different key lengths until I got english text.

 6 -> 7
+Encoding a chosen plaintext you can check the shift for each character in each position.
+Just discover those shifts and apply them to the encrypted password.